 Blepharoplasty for Men

-The key for guys is getting that work done with the least amount of down time and without a trace of having had surgery.
-The last thing you need is finding yourself explainingthat you are healing from cosmetic eyelid surgery to your Thursday night poker group, your marketing department, or your boss.
+The key for guys is getting that work done with the least amount of downtime and without a trace of having had surgery.
+The last thing you need is finding yourself explaining that you are healing from cosmetic eyelid surgery to your Thursday night poker group, your marketing department, or your boss.
 Okay, some groups might be more okay with this than others, but for the most part you don’t need others in your business.
-For that reason, it is essential to plan a blepharoplasty that makes a difference but does not call unnecessary attention to the fact that you just had surgery.
+For that reason, it is essential to plan a blepharoplasty that makes a difference but does not call unnecessary attention to the fact that you just had plastic surgery.

-For most men, and this isnot really different for executive women, the biggest factor with these surgeries will be down time-which nobody has.
-It is reasonable to expect that by 10 days after surgery, even without make up (also called camouflage) it should be possible to have a client meeting or an have an ex-parte with a judge without calling attention to yourself.
-Generally you will be beat up a bit before this.
+For most men, and this isn’t really different for executive women, the biggest factor with these surgeries will be downtime- which nobody has.
+It is reasonable to expect that by 10 days after surgery, even without makeup (also called camouflage) it should be possible to have a client meeting or a have an ex-parte with a judge without calling attention to yourself.
+Generally, you will be beaten up a bit before this.
 However, most guys find that they can comfortably be on the phone the next day after eyelid surgery.
 It is always Dr. Steinsapir’s preference for you can give yourself several days after surgery before jumping back into your workflow but he understands that is not always possible.

 Before & Afters